chrisprijic/chrisprijic.github.io/content/posts/202101014_personal_goals_for_2022.md

 - **Write an article once a month**

-  To work on my professional writing, I plan on getting myself to start writing on a regular basis.
+  To continue to develop my professional writing, I plan on getting myself to write on a regular basis.
 This is my first post to kick off this trend.

   I have some interesting topics in the areas I've worked in (data, analytics, marketing and game development) that I want to discuss on this site.